 Unexcused student absences are detrimental to any student's education.
 By being absent excessively or without justification, students miss valuable classroom instruction and educational activities.
-Students will earn up to 60% credit on all class work missed due to an unexcused absence.
+Students will earn up to 60% credit on all elass work missed due to an unexcused absence.
+The length of time for make-up work is commensurate with the length of the absence.
 Consequences for unexcused absences may include: an intervention team, Juvenile Court referral pursuant to ORC 3321.01, in-school assignment to allow for students to catch up on necessary learning, detention, Lunch detention, Wednesday School, or other consequences as deemed appropriate by the Principal or Assistant Principal.
 Because online courses are self-paced, a lack of progress may be considered an unexcused absence until adequate progress is demonstrated.
 Students over the age of 18 may be withdrawn should unexcused absences become excessive or detrimental to the educational environment.
 Lastly, disregard for attendance and excessive unexcused absences may impact a student's participation in graduation ceremonies, homecoming, prom, field trips, or parking on school property.

-Student absences are tracked by hours as well.
+Student absences are tracked by hours.
 Partial absences and tardies will be tracked and accumulated toward the absence thresholds and consequences listed below.
 In an effort to support attendance and academic success while avoiding truancy, please be advised of the following student designations and accompanying actions taken as needed by Celina High School.